If You Don’t Match: Steps to Manage Student Loans

 New section

-This is likely a stressful time in your life and medical education career, so the following information is shared with the intent of providing helpful guidance on how to manage your student loan debt in the coming days and year ahead.
+This can be a stressful time in your life and medical education career, so this information is shared to provide guidance on how to manage your student loan debt in the coming days and year ahead.

 New section